NottCurious/NottAMinecraftSpiderRemover/README.md

 * Added String to Village Chest Loot Tables

 ## Planned Changes
-* Add String and Spider Eye to Village Loot Tables
 * Upgrade to 1.17 once the forge version releases